 Harry sat straight up.
 "That son of a b—"

 Harry almost laughed.
 "Really?
 That's the best he can do?
-What kind of absolute rubbish is that?!"
+What kind of rubbish is that?"

 That brought Harry up short.
-While there was some form of betrayal implicit in such a revelation, it was also sobering.
+There was some form of betrayal implicit in such a revelation, but it was also sobering.
 Hermione was not easily convinced of anything, especially when Scott was involved.